 An icy cold Moscow Mule is not acidic enough to break down the copper in a mug in high enough concentrations to make it poisonous.
 In an interview with Business Insider, food poisoning attorney Bill Marler said, “You'd have to drink from a copper cup every meal of every day for 25 years," to be affected.

 Simply put, there is no need to worry about getting some vodka, a bottle of True Roots ginger beer, and a big, frosty copper mug and enjoying a Moscow Mule today.
-Try the recipe below to celebrate!

 Things to Take Care

 There was another recent report that was published by the American Journal of Public Health.
 It said how there was a case where the nurses had consumed cocktails at a party where some drink was sitting for long hours in a copper contaminated cocktail shaker for more than two hours.
-When they consumed the drink, eventually all became sick and reported cases of nausea, vomiting and diarrhea.
+When they consumed the drink, eventually all became sick and reported cases of nausea, vomiting, and diarrhea.

 The problem here is that it’s hard for anyone to conclude which drink is a healthy drink that when left inside a copper vessel for long hours doesn’t cause any harm.
-A report by the EPA’s 1991 has set a maximum contaminant level goal for copper inside water which is 1.3mg per liter.
+A report by the EPA’s 1991 has set a maximum contaminant level goal for the copper inside water which is 1.3mg per liter.

 - Don’t leave your drink inside a copper mug for too long, more than 2 hours to be specific

-- Always ensure the inside of the mug in which you serve moscow mule is not pure copper
+- Always ensure the inside of the mug in which you serve Moscow mule is not pure copper

 - If possible, it’s advisable to drink any alcoholic drink in a glass container